 Indeed, the new capabilities of ActionScript 3.0 (involving projects such as Flex and Apollo - see also Web2.0: Adobe tries with Apollo and Ajax Rich Internet Application ) make it the perfect candidate for the implementation of real Ajax RIA on the Web , on the other hand, you see ousted from his throne in this new scenario.
 Despite the countless Ajax Framework, some excellent products over the past few years, Flash provides an environment most advanced and easy to manipulate.
 In addition, we talk about one of the world's most widely Plugin: Flash has indeed behind a few years older than Ajax and derivatives.

 Furthermore, it is obvious that Adobe Flash choose, he now being the producer.
 However, there are technical issues that can be considered - to date - only to be resolved in a harmonious way using technologies such as Flash.
 Taking a look at the new ActionScript 3.0, you immediately realize the enormous potential offered by this new development platform.
-The ECMA standard of the language and the new objects provided by the Framework, allow you to arrive at a level of detail possible with previous versions of Flash: one for all, for example, the ability to access the data of an image loaded from Bitmap disc!
+The ECMA standard of the language and the new items provided by the Framework, allow you to arrive at a level of detail possible with previous versions of Flash: one for all, for example, the ability to access the data of an image loaded from Bitmap disc!

 The other attack came from inside, hitting the Ajax Framework with the Flash card.
 The winning element in this strategy is the use of Flash, Flash technology, which is used both in Flex , both in Apollo , both in standalone version as we are already accustomed to seeing (simple SWF file for instance)!
-There is no doubt that such a scenario is extremely attractive for developers, and Web.
+There is no doubt that such a scenario is extremely attractive for developers, Web and otherwise.
 What becomes immediately realizable Flash reusable in various ways, without forcing me to change a single line of code and, moreover, without worrying about compatibility!

 All this, in my opinion, is an important step forward, a breakthrough of major proportions that also involves the world of games and Marketing.
 We'll talk again soon, make no mistake!